moonjiqgoodman/distributed_simulation/README.md

 ## Project Title

-Distributed System Simulation using Naming Service, Multithreading, and Data Replication
+Distributed System Simulation on Unisza.edu.my using Naming Service such as SPB, Kelip, Portal, Multithreading and Data Replication

 ## Project Description